riboflavin/test-framer-sync/alternatives/fathom.md

 ---
 type: alternatives
 title:  Alternatives to Fathom
-description: Discover top alternatives to Fathom and compare Fathom with Circleback in this insightful article.
-Make an informed decision for your analytics needs.
+description: Discover top alternatives to Fathom Analytics and compare features with Circleback.
+Find the best privacy-focused web analytics solution for your needs.
 ---

 # Alternatives to Fathom